Help wildlife in the hot weather

 Top up the bird bath

-Birds need water to bathe to keep their feathers in good condition, so top up the bird bath regularly with fresh water.
-You can use rain water collected in a water butt.
+Birds need water to bathe to keep their feathers in good condition, so providing a bird bath can really help.
+Make sure to change the water daily - you can use rain water collected in a water butt.

 frog hiding in the shade under logs infographic